18F/before-you-ship/_pages/infrastructure/monitoring.md

 We recommend creating a mixture of alert conditions during development and tuning them based on the current performance of the app.
 You may have an Apdex target of 0.9, but if the app is regularly scoring lower then it's counter-productive to keep that as an alert threshold: you'll just fill the alerts with noise that can't be dealt with quickly.
 The work to meet that performance should be managed at the project level.

-Once you've created alert conditions, ensure that they're actually
+Once you've created alert conditions, **ensure that they're actually working.** It helps if you have errors or performance problems that you can trigger on demand; if the production environment is already live to the public then you might need to push a test branch to staging and try your conditions there.
+Also, when testing conditions, make sure to limit their notifications to only go to you, or you'll need to warn everyone in advance.

 ## Downtime